PaolaDMadd-Pro/UnitTest_Exercises/README.md

     }
 ```

-A further improvement to this code can be to combine into one in two steps
+A further improvement to this code can be to combine into one these two steps:
 1. set the parameter as null by default
-2. set the `_filereader` private field using a ternary conditional operator (in this case null-coalescing operator).
+2. set the `_filereader` private field using a ternary conditional operator (more precisely a null-coalescing operator).

 ```
  public class VideoService